ayanhmm/spandaai-platform/platform/RAG/README.md

 We provide flexibility in connecting to Weaviate instances based on your needs:

 ### 💻 Weaviate Embedded
 Embedded Weaviate runs a Weaviate instance directly from your application code rather than from a stand-alone Weaviate server installation.
-When you run Spanda.AI RAG in `Local Deployment`, it will setup and manage Embedded Weaviate in the background.
+When you run `Local Deployment`, it will setup and manage Embedded Weaviate in the background.

 **Note:** Weaviate Embedded is not supported on Windows and is in Experimental Mode which can bring unexpected errors.
 We recommend using the Docker Deployment or Cloud Deployment instead for production environments.